cakmakaf/grade_calculator/README.md

-# grade_calculator
+# Grade Calculator

-In this project, we will see the python code of a grade calculation for final adjusted student grades.
+We give a python code of a grade calculation for final adjusted student grades.

-To execute the program, a python 3.x editor and a text file of a list of grade result for each student are required.
+## Project Description
-In the list each student should have 3 different grades so that take the weighted average of the final grade for all of them.

-Onece we run the code a new text file as "final_adjusted_grades" will be created at the same file where you keep the file and the gradebook. final_adjusted_grades.txt is the list of the grades.
+In this projrct, we randomly enter 26 students (from Studdent_A to Student_Z) twi midterms and one final exams results.
+Next, we calculate the weighted average results of each student and then we assigned the corresponding final adjusted grade for all of them.
+Onece we run the code a new text file as "final_adjusted_grades" will be created at the same file where you keep the main coding file and the gradebook file. final_adjusted_grades.txt is the list of the output grades.

+### Files

+Grade_Calculator.ipynb: This is the main file where we contribute our work for the project.

+gradebook.txt: This text file includes all grades of the students form all three exams.

+final_adjusted_grades.txt: This text file has been generated once we run the code as the list of final adjusted grsades.

+## Execution

+To execute the program, you need to have Python 3.x and an editor.
+If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.
+Make sure that you select the Python 3.X installer and not the Python 2.7 installer.